Malika-i-Jahan (wife of Alauddin Khalji): Marriage

 Malika-i-Jahan married Alauddin long before the Khalji revolution of 1290.
 Alauddin rose to prominence after the marriage, for when Jalaluddin became the Sultan of Delhi in 1290, he was appointed as Amir-i-Tuzuk (equivalent to Master of ceremonies), while Almas Beg was given the post of Akhur-beg (equivalent to Master of the Horse).
 The marriage was not a happy one; Malika-i-Jahan took pride in being the daughter of the Sultan, and was neglected by Alauddin due to her haughty demeanour.
 He fell out with the princess when she attempted to dominate him and exhibited open jealousy and contempt towards his second wife, Mahru, the sister of Alp Khan.
 Once, while Alauddin and Mahru were together in a garden, Malika-i-Jahan attacked Mahru.
 In a fit of temper, Alauddin assaulted her.
 The incident was reported to Jalaluddin, but the Sultan did not take any action against Alauddin.

 Alauddin was also on bad terms with his mother-in-law, who convinced Jalaluddin that he was aiming to carve out an independent kingdom in a remote part of the country.
 Fearful of his mother-in-law's influence on the Sultan, Alauddin brought no complaint against his wife.
 In 1296, Alauddin murdered Jalaluddin and took over the throne, proclaiming himself the new sultan of the Delhi Sultanate.
 Malika-i-Jahan never forgave her husband for the murder of her father.

 In popular culture

-Malika-i-Jahan was portrayed by Aditi Rao Hydari in Sanjay Leela Bhansali's period film Padmaavat (2018), where she is known as Mehrunisa.
+Malika-i-Jahan was portrayed by Aditi Rao Hydari in Sanjay Leela Bhansali's period film Padmaavat (2018), where she is known as Mehrunissa.